martinmo/otjbench/README.md

     make

 which calls Ant and Maven in sequence.
-Use `make clean` to tidy up everything (this is sometimes necessary to get a clean `benchmark.jar`).

 The benchmarks are executed as follows: